 If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your air conditioner was made before January 2010, you have a couple options:

 1) Invest in an upgraded, more environmentally-friendly system, which uses the approved AC refrigerant.

 2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
 Keep in mind, this is not recommended because it could invalidate your warranty(ies).

 3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Calverley Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!
+If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Calverley Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!